-NIST’s Antenna Metrology Program has for three decades served companies and government agencies seeking to maximize the clarity and efficiency of communications relying on the world’s highest-performance antennas.
-Program physicists and engineers are leaders in defining and testing key performance characteristics of antennas used in some of the world’s most sensitive and unforgiving applications, such as those on radar and aircraft.
-NIST also supports out-of-this-world antennas — on satellites and spacecraft vital for communications, weather prediction, and space science.
+PML's Antenna Metrology Program has for three decades served companies and government agencies seeking to maximize the efficiency of communications, relying on the world's highest-performance antennas.
+Program physicists and engineers are leaders in testing key antenna performance characteristics used in some of the world's most sensitive applications, such as those of radar and aircraft and of satellites and spacecraft vital for communications, weather prediction, and space science.
 Precise understanding of antenna performance enables designers of television satellites and spacecraft bound for other planets to avoid overbuilding antennas and related power sources, such as batteries and solar panels.
-They can thereby minimize spacecraft weight — and costs — in an environment where an incremental pound can cost $10,000 to launch.
-Equally important, proper testing of antennas on scientific spacecraft costing hundreds of millions of taxpayer dollars provides assurance that precious data will make it back to the tiny speck called Earth.
-NIST scientists pioneered the near-field scanning technique — now the standard method for testing high-performance antennas designed to communicate across tens, thousands or even millions of kilometers — and continue to advance it both theoretically and experimentally.
-Although project scientists test selected antennas at the Boulder antenna range, the private sector and other government agencies provide most testing services based on NIST’s pathbreaking work.
-NIST focuses on advancing the science of antenna metrology.
+They can thereby minimize spacecraft weight — and costs — where an incremental pound can cost $10,000 to launch.
+Equally important, proper testing of antennas on scientific spacecraft costing hundreds of millions of dollars provides assurance that precious data will make it back to Earth.

-In hundreds of testing ranges worldwide, engineers test antennas using probes designed to capture an antenna’s output.
-Each antenna probe is NIST-traceable, meaning that NIST physicists have established the probe’s accuracy or, more commonly, that industry engineers used a NIST-calibrated probe to calibrate others for actual antenna testing.
-Such testing involves measuring an antenna’s near-field performance at distances as close as a few centimeters, then using mathematical algorithms developed at NIST to determine far-field performance.
-Near-field scanning allows for accurate assessment of the gain (the amount of power transmitted or received in the antenna’s primary direction), polarization (the orientation of the electromagnetic field) and pattern (the distribution of transmitted or received energy) of antennas operating at frequencies from 1.5 gigahertz (GHz) to 110 GHz.
+PML scientists pioneered the near-field scanning technique — now the standard method for testing high-performance antennas designed to communicate across tens, thousands or even millions of kilometers — and continue to advance it both theoretically and experimentally.
+The private sector and other government agencies provide most testing services based on PML's path breaking work.
+In hundreds of test ranges worldwide, engineers test antennas using probes designed to capture an antenna's output.
+In the U.S., each antenna probe is NIST-traceable, or NIST-calibrated.
+Such testing measures an antenna's near-field at close distances (a few centimeters), then uses mathematical algorithms developed at NIST to determine the far-field.
+Near-field scanning allows for accurate assessment of the gain (the amount of power transmitted or received in the antenna's primary direction), polarization (the orientation of the electromagnetic field) and pattern (the angular distribution of transmitted or received energy) of antennas operating at frequencies from 1.5 gigahertz to 110 gigahertz.